freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 183.1

 That one file doesn't appear to have an extension.
-Seems strange.
+Strange.
 Take a look at **more** of the that "license" file that doesn't show an extension.

 #### HINTS